-A copy of the US Foreign Intelligence Surveillance Court order requiring Verizon to give the National Security Administration (NSA) information on all landline and mobile telephone calls in its systems.
+A copy of the US Foreign Intelligence Surveillance Court order requiring Verizon to give the National Security Agency (NSA) information on all landline and mobile telephone calls in its systems.

 When the USA Freedom Act was passed last week, it was hailed as the first major limit on NSA surveillance powers in decades.
 Less talked about was the law's mandate to open a secret intelligence court to unprecedented scrutiny.